Top Ten questions

-A. The donation fee covers the cost of veterinary care up to the time of adoption plus the cost of a microchip.
+A. The donation fee covers the cost of veterinary care up to the time of adoption.
 For kittens this includes: a) testing for FIV/Feline Leukemia, b) a well kitten visit at a local vet – 1st set of shots (FVRCP), deworming, fecal exam, treatment for ear mites if required, Revolution flea treatment, any other required veterinary services and c) a spay/neuter certificate to cover the cost of spay/ neuter surgery.
 Note: Kittens should get FVRCP booster shots at 6, 9 and 12 weeks of age.

 5. What additional costs am I responsible for after I adopt the kitten or cat?

 A. After the adoption is finalized the client is responsible for any additional veterinary charges for your new baby with the exception of the cost of the spay/neuter surgery.
 Specifically, you must provide the kitten with the required shots after the adoption is finalized.
 So, if a kitten is adopted at 10 weeks of age, MKR will pay for the first two sets of shots/vet visits and the client is responsible for the last vet visit and shot(s).
 If the kittens does not get the shots the vet may not honor the spay/neuter certificate without administering the additional shots.